|Monday||9:00 AM||-||8:00 PM|

 is where you can find feature films and television programmes on DVD.
 Choose from CDs covering contemporary rock and pop, country, folk, jazz, blues, world music and classical.

 Imagine also has books on popular culture, music, cinema and cult fiction so borrow the film and read about the director or stars, borrow music and find out about the composer or era in which it was written.

 Totally new to Central Library is GAME, a huge sound box where you can play computer games FREE on the Xbox 360 or listen to music streamed through a Bose© sound system.
 You can also borrow computer games for a small charge.

 It is a place where teenagers can meet friends, access free computers for e-mail and Internet or just chill out.

-is a showcase, fully accessible, new children’s library with a special area for under 5’s.
+is a showcase, fully accessible, new children’s library.

 The historic lecture theatre has been transformed into a stunning and imaginative environment for children of all ages to discover a wealth of story books, information books and picture books.